As your child grows, there are several reasons that they could suffer from a sore mouth and gums. Here are a few of the most common.

 When other methods of pain relief don’t work, it’s time to consider an over-the-counter medication like Tylenol or Ibuprofen.
 These medications won’t solve the underlying issue that’s causing sore mouth and gums, but it should at least provide them some comfort.
 When administering pain relievers to children, remember that dosages are typically administered by weight, not by age.
 If you have questions, call your pediatrician before giving any medication.

-6. Schedule an Appointment with their Pediatric Dentist
+6. Request an Appointment with their Pediatric Dentist

 If your child’s sore mouth or gums continues for more than a day, it’s time to give your child’s pediatric dentist a call.
 They’ll be able to give your child a complete checkup and find the underlying issue.
 For many children, a simple visual exam is all that’s necessary, but occasionally pediatric dental x-rays may be required.